Decatur and Huntsville Bankruptcy Questions and Answers

 What is bankruptcy?

-Bankruptcy is a legal proceeding in which a person or corporation (the debtor) who is unable pay his or her bills (the creditors) can get a fresh start.
+Bankruptcy is a legal proceeding in which a person or corporation (the debtor) who is unable to pay his or her bills (the creditors) can get a fresh start.
 Bankruptcy is started by filing a petition with the Federal Bankruptcy Court.
 The petition discloses all of the debtor’s financial affairs including assets and liabilities(bills).
 Filing bankruptcy will immediately and instantly, though sometimes only temporarily, stops creditors from seeking to collect debts.
 Bankruptcy may also eliminate a debtor’s obligation to pay many, if not all, debts incurred prior to the bankruptcy filing.

 Who can file for bankruptcy in Alabama?